 My house was a modest 3 bedroom, 1500 square feet, but that was too much space for me and my things so I always had one or two rooms rented out.
 I had no attic or garage but also no need for additional storage.
 Opposites must attract because I can not remember dating a single tidy, minimalist, organized man in my 20’s and 30’s.
 I cleaned-out 3 apartments, a house, a storage unit, and even organized 5 years of tax paperwork so one boyfriend could file years of back taxes.
 Ok, I guess I’m a certified “fixer” or maybe growing up with messiness has uniquely prepared me to create order in a messy world.

-So here’s my rules for keeping your sanity when sharing a home with a messy.
+So here are my rules for keeping your sanity when sharing a home with a messy.

-- Give the messy their own space.
-In small spaces it may be a closet or bookshelf, but never organize this space unless the messy ask for help.
+In small spaces, it may be a closet or bookshelf, but never organize this space unless your messy partner asks for help.
 My husband has his “dork den” filled with action figures, movie posters, art supplies, Nerf guns, and comic books.
 I don’t clean this space, I don’t organize it, and I try not to stress when it is in disarray.

-- Organize common spaces.
 The most used space in our house is the kitchen.
 We eat a WFPB (Whole Foods Plant Based) diet, and I use a lot of gadgets and ingredients, but it is perfectly organized.
 I could be in another country and tell someone in my house where to find the stevia, black beans, tomato knife, avocado prep tool, or whole peppercorns.
-Because everything has a strict home, the messy can help put things away.
-And with kitchen items it’s easy to identify what does not fit in – aluminum foil, yes; dog leash, no. If the messy invades this space with a no-kitchen item, I simply make a pile of the contraband and the messy or the minimalist can move it to the messy’s space at the end of the day or during weekly clean-up.
+Because everything has a strict home, my messy spouse can help put things away.
+And with kitchen items it’s easy to identify what does not fit in – aluminum foil, yes; dog leash, no. If my messy spouse invades this space with a no-kitchen item, I simply make a pile of the contraband and the messy spouse or the minimalist can move it to the messy’s space at the end of the day or during weekly clean-up.

-– Trash/Recycling are put in receptacles on a daily basis (in my perfect world this happens immediately, the compromise is it does not stay sit out overnight)
+– Trash/Recycling is put in receptacles on a daily basis (in my perfect world this happens immediately, the compromise is it does not stay sit out overnight)

 – Dishes are washed within 24 hours of use.
 I dream of a day when my full time housekeeper washes a dish within moments of it being used, but until then my compromise is that the dishes from yesterday’s dinner are washed before I make today’s dinner.